adambard/learnxinyminutes-docs/ansible.html.markdown

 #### Tagging
 You should tag some (not all) objects - a task in a playbook, all tasks included form a role, etc.
-It allwos you to execute the choosen parts of the playbook.
+It allows you to execute the choosen parts of the playbook.

 #### no_logs: True
 You may see, that some roles print a lot of output in verbose mode.
 There is also a debug module.
 This is the place where credentials may leak.
 Use `no_log` to hide the output.

 #### Debug module
-allows to print a value to the screen
+allows to print a value to the screen - use it!

 #### Register the output of a task
 You can register the output (stdout), rc (return code), stderr of a task with the `register` command.